Alan-FGR/Resume/Resume.md

 - ### Senior Software Engineer — Ringtail Technology
 	**Stockholm, Stockholm County, Sweden**
 _Jun 2022 – Dec 2024_
-Built robust, scalable, and efficient subsystems for multiplayer games, emphasizing optimal performance and API quality.
+Built robust, scalable, and efficient subsystems for multiplayer games, with a focus on optimal performance and API robustness.
 Delivered targeted performance improvements to meet demanding client-specific usability criteria and ensured smooth integration with existing game engines.
 These contributions enhanced Lemur, the technology that allows companies to deploy multiplayer infrastructure with effortless scalability.

 - ### Senior Software Engineer — Senit Ltd
 	**Madrid, Community of Madrid, Spain**